Tribute to Glenn Brown

 Glenn loved music, singing, Hawaiian shirts, Holden cars and the Eagles.
 He was a funny, mischievous country kid who was always singing, playing pranks (like hiding in the cupboard from the physio’s) and meeting friends as he wandered around the hospital.

-HISTORY OF THE GLENN BROWN MEMORIAL GRANT
+THE GLENN BROWN MEMORIAL FUND

 In the weeks before he passed away Glenn said he didn’t want to die, he wasn’t ready and he was worried he would be forgotten.
 Sadly he passed away at PMH at only 15 years of age due to cystic fibrosis.